Fact Check: Biden Has Consistently Fought to Send U.S. Jobs Overseas

 In the 1990s, Biden voted in support of the North American Free Trade Agreement (NAFTA) which led to the elimination of five million American manufacturing jobs and helped eliminate at least 50,000 manufacturing plants in the United States.

-Biden, in 1993, repeatedly claimed that NAFTA would create more U.S. jobs at Chrysler’s Newark, Delaware, plant.
+Biden, in 1993, repeatedly claimed NAFTA would create more U.S. jobs at Chrysler’s Newark, Delaware plant.
 In 2007, the Chrysler plant closed due to unfair competition in the Mexican market caused by NAFTA.

 Then, in 2000, Biden voted to normalize trade relations with China.
 Of the five million American manufacturing jobs lost since the late 1990s, about 3.4 million were lost directly due to U.S. free trade with China.